DBCDK/passport-unilogin/README.md

 The req object passed from express
 3. ticket
 The ticket returned from UNI-Login structured a as below:
+4. done callback
+Callback to passport to inform passport whether the authentification is valid or not.

+##### Ticket structure
 ```js
   {
     auth: 'some hash token',